 How to disinfect barbering tools?

 Practice the following steps to properly disinfect barbering tools and equipment.

 - Wash your barbering tools with soap and water.

 - Then, immerse them in an EPA-registered disinfectant for a recommended time, which is nearly about 10-15 minutes.

 - Store the disinfected tools in a clean, covered, and labeled container.
 For easy identification, label the disinfected tools container “clean” on the outside.

 - If any items cannot be cleaned and cleaned, including a nail file or buffer, and a cotton ball, dispose of them safely immediately after the use.

 Store items away from contamination – If items like towels, combs, brushes, linens, and other implements not in use, store them in a closed container or areas to avoid contamination.

 These are some of the important infection control guidelines every barber and barbering student needs to learn to create a safe environment in the salon.
 Do you want to enroll in infection control training?
-Feel free to call us – International barber Institute – (631) 273-5755.
+Feel free to call us – International Barber and Beauty Institute – (631) 273-5755.
 We also offer master barber program which may interest you.